MarvinKweyu/ColorDetect/docs/colordetect.rst

 on the different arguments it accepts including the different color format return values.
 Now suppose you want to take it a step further and write the result to the image itself.

-.. warning:: Take note of the difference in saving the image to storage from hte previous
+.. warning:: Take note of the difference in saving the image to storage from the previous
              `save_color_count<save_color_count>` to `save_image<save_color_count>`

 ::